mayworms/mayworms/index.md

 ### Hi, I'm Samuel! 👋

 My pronouns are he/him/his.
 I am a second year graduate student at the University of Michigan School of Information with a concentration in Digital Archives, Library Science, and Preservation.
-My current research interests include digital preservation, public libraries, transness and digital self-representation, trans community folk theories, and information practices.
+My current research interests include digital preservation, public libraries, equitable content moderation, transness and digital self-representation, trans community folk theories, and information practices.
 I want to learn how trans people use social media to explore identity and self-expression and to provide resources and support networks for one another.
 I have a BA in Social Relations and Policy from James Madison College at Michigan State University.
 Prior to my graduate program, I worked at both public libaries and government documents collections.

 🔭 I’m currently working on: this website!
 Still under development lol